-- 6. Continue to raise mast to operating range. - Mast arms (2) will stop automatically when cylinders are fully extended (at approximately 120°) (View F). - NOTE: Engine speed will decrease if the throttle is set at less than 1,300 RPM.
+- 6. Continue to raise mast to operating range. - Mast arms (2) will stop automatically when cylinders are fully extended (at approximately 120°) (View F). - NOTE: Engine speed will decrease if the throttle is set at less than 1,300 rpm.

-- 8. Proceed to use mast as a boom with boom hoist control for remainder of assembly procedure. - NOTE: The mast will stop lowering and MAST TOO FAR FORWARD fault will come on if the mast is lowered past 172° (View G).
+NOTE: The mast will stop lowering and MAST TOO FAR FORWARD fault will come on if the mast is lowered to 172° (View G).